 Now, that’s not to say we weren’t impressed by the gigantic geothermal caldera and all of its features, trust us, we were.
 It’s to let you know Yellowstone is far more than simply clouds of hot, sulfuric acid smelling steam.

-Yellowstone covers a total of 2.2 million acres of land.
+Yellowstone is one of the most immense USA national parks and it covers a total of 2.2 million acres of land.
 Yes, it’s a little bigger than your back yard!

 So in a nutshell, why should you visit Yellowstone National Park?

 - Beautiful scenery throughout the entire park, plenty of wow-factor moments

 - Some of the best wildlife spotting in America – including Grizzly Bears

 - Fantastic hiking opportunities surrounded by nature at its finest

 - Majestic waterfalls with multiple viewpoints cascading into deep canyons

 - And of course Geysers, Hot Springs, Steaming Rivers & Bubbling Mud-Pots

 Why 4 Days Itinerary For Yellowstone National Park?